Things to consider when buying a motorcycle helmet online

 - Quick Release: the inner liner can be removed in case of an emergency

 Once you made the choice to buy your helmet online, it’s important to know what your size is.
 When the package arrives at your door, you want it to be the right so you can immediately be on your way wearing your new helmet.
 Wearing the right size can influence the protection your helmet offers.
 Avoid wearing the wrong size by measuring your head at least once.
 Fortunately it is pretty easy to determine your head size.
 Watch our “how to find your helmet size”-video, which tells you all you need to know to determine your helmet size.
 Or simply send an email to firstname.lastname@example.org.
 When a customer visits our physical store, the things we check are:

 - Shake no: the helmet should not move around the head but instead it should sit tightly and move along with the head.
 You want the helmet to sit tight in the same position when facing a strong headwind.

 - Space between head and shell: the EPS inner Shell should be close on the head.
 If you can fit a finger between head and the shell, you may want to choose a smaller size.

 - shell: you should not feel any hard parts of the shell pressing on the head.
 Consider that it may feel very tight at first but will become looser slightly as it is broken in.
 The pressing on the cheeks doesn't mean the helmet is too tight.
 The size is only determined by the head size.
 This is not related to how it feels on the cheeks.

 When you received the helmet and it’s not the right size, no worries.
 You can simply send it back and we will take care of sending you the right size.
 Remind not to take off the labels when trying it on.
 If you follow these simple steps, you basically can’t go wrong and you will be riding with the correct size in no time.

 - Free Shipping above $200

 - Free Helmet service!

-Read more why you should buy your helmet in our shop instead of other shops.
+Read more why you should buy your helmet in our online shop instead of other shops.